Eleanor Verney: Margaret Tudor in Scotland

-Elizabeth of York died in 1503 and several members of her household became servants of her daughter, Margaret Tudor, who had been married by proxy to James IV of Scotland.
+Elizabeth of York died in 1503 and Ralph Verney assisted at her funeral, Eleanor Verney rode in the procession.
+Several members of Elizabeth's household became servants of her daughter, Margaret Tudor, who had been married by proxy to James IV of Scotland.
 Eleanor and Ralph Verney travelled to Scotland and Ralph Verney became Margaret Tudor's chamberlain.
 Margaret Tudor's marriage contract allowed her 24 English attendants, and James IV subsequently undertook to pay them "competent fees".
 Margaret Tudor wrote from Holyrood to Henry VII, thanking him for the good service of the retinue that had accompanied her to Scotland, and mentioning her hopes that Ralph Verney, as her chamberlain, would become a good advocate for her.

 It has been suggested that Elen or Ellen More, an African servant at the Scottish court, was baptised and renamed after Eleanor Verney.

 In January 1505, as a New Year's Day gift, James IV gave Eleanor Verney fabric for a kirtle and probably, a gown.
 She was also paid a fee or salary with other "Inglis Ladyeis" of Margaret's household, including Elizabeth Berlay and Eleanor Johns.
 In January 1507, she was given a gold chain, provided by John Currour.

 Lady Verney's two maiden attendants were given 11 gold coins strung as beads on necklaces as a New Year's Day gift in 1506.
 Eleanor and Ralph Verney were in Haddington and Coldingham in August 1507.